atul-yadav-git/Learn_DevOps_Together/Virtualization_and_Cloud/AWS/EC2_CLI_Commands.md

 `aws configure list | grep region` To get the default region configured in your cli

 ### To retrieve information about security groups in your AWS account.
+Security Group essentially operates as a firewall, with rules that determine what network traffic can enter and leave.
 ```
 aws ec2 describe-security-groups --query 'SecurityGroups[*].[GroupId,GroupName]' --output table
 ```